-In these stressful times, we run the risk of functioning from an individualistic position of 'selfpreservation' - whether that is deciding to break the rule of social distancing or prioritising ventilation for a Maltese person over a migrant.
-At times, we seem to be driven by the primordial instinct of 'survival of the fittest': whether it is my survival or that of my immediate group (family, fellow Maltese etc.) We seem to have forgotten that as part of our human journey, we have developed values that transcend instinct, like compassion, solidarity, social justice, equality and human dignity.
+In these stressful times, we run the risk of functioning from an individualistic position of 'self-preservation' - whether that is deciding to break the rule of social distancing or prioritising ventilation for a Maltese person over a migrant.

+At times, we seem to be driven by the primordial instinct of 'survival of the fittest': whether it is my survival or that of my immediate group (family, fellow Maltese etc).

+We seem to have forgotten that, as part of our human journey, we have developed values that transcend instinct, like compassion, solidarity, social justice, equality and human dignity.

 Such values should be our guiding principles and are the foundations of our policies, welfare state, structures, laws and institutions.

 It is during these hard times that we need to keep our sights firmly set on these values and principles.

 This may pose a significant challenge because focusing on compassion and social justice, for example, may be counter-intuitive during times of personal threat.

 Doing so takes a conscious effort to keep our values and principles at the forefront of our decisions and actions.
 These values are like the rays of light shining from a lighthouse that guide us through the storm.

 Pushing such values aside would devalue us and would erode our human spirit.

-What people may have learnt 15,000 years ago when they cared for the person with a broken leg and did not leave them behind is that we are interdependent.
-In the words of the Dalai Lama, 'We are all the same as human beings and we experience the same fears, the same hopes, the same uncertainties'.
+What people may have learnt 15,000 years ago when they cared for the person with a broken leg and did not leave this person behind is that we are interdependent.

+In the words of the Dalai Lama, "We are all the same as human beings and we experience the same fears, the same hopes, the same uncertainties."
 This means that we need to transcend our basic instinct of survival of the fittest at the cost of others.

 We are rational, emotional, spiritual and mindful beings.

-We can stop and question our automatic feelings of fear and self-interest and move beyond our selves towards a higher order integration of values, emotions, thoughts and behaviours.
-I am reminded of the South African concept of 'Ubuntu' that is often translated as: 'I am because we are".
+We can stop and question our automatic feelings of fear and self-interest and move beyond ourselves towards a higher-order integration of values, emotions, thoughts and behaviours.

+I am reminded of the South African concept of 'Ubuntu' that is often translated as: "I am because we are".

 It is this that defines us as a civilised society.

-Dr Claudia Psaila is a warranted counselling psychologist and social worker.
-She is a senior lecturer at the Department of Social Policy and Social Work at the University of Malta.
+Claudia Psaila, Senior lecturer, Department of Social Policy and Social Work